dmcb/dewy/src/_posts/2016-08-31-5-ways-dewy-will-help-your-move-to-drupal-8.markdown

 ---
 title: 5 Ways Dewy Will Help Your Move To Drupal 8
+description: Drupal 8 continues to mature and the possibility for large Drupal 7 organizations to make the jump comfortably is becoming more real.
+But there's big pain points that will slow any migration down.
+How can Dewy help?
 ---
 Drupal 8 continues to mature and the possibility for large Drupal 7 organizations to make the jump comfortably is becoming more real.
 Having survived upgrading hundreds of sites for a large higher-ed institution from Drupal 5 to Drupal 7, I learned the biggest pain points that slowed the whole migration down: